 Check out the videos of ziplining and rafting at French Broad Adventures!

 Campers get to sample a variety of adventure sports at Summerland North Carolina.
 For caving, campers get to explore Linville Caverns which are privately owned active limestone caverns located in northern McDowell County, North Carolina, just south of the village of Linville Falls, on U.S. Highway 221.

-The mountains also provides opportunities to play games such as laser tag in the woods, and metal detecting around old homesteads from the 1800’s where hidden treasures abound.
-We play disk golf on our mountain disk golf course located on campus.
+The mountains also provide opportunities to play games such as laser tag in the woods, and metal detecting around old homesteads from the 1800’s where hidden treasures abound.
+We play disc golf on our mountain disc golf course located on campus.